herpichRmit/SuperPrice/docs/Software Requirements Specification.md

 **Bargain hunter**

 The bargain hunter uses the SuperPrice application to save as much money as possible on groceries.
-If they didn't use SuperPrice, they would make multiple search queries on the websites of multiple supermarkets to try and find the lowest prices.
+If they didn’t use SuperPrice, they would make multiple search queries on the websites of multiple supermarkets to try and find the lowest prices.
 Using SuperPrice would instead allow them to make one search on one website to find the lowest price.